Life Insurance with Tetralogy of Fallot.

 Which is a good thing…

-Because once treated with modern medicine, individuals suffering from this condition will usually live a long and healthy life absent any symptoms or complications from there disease.
+Once treated with modern medicine, individuals suffering from this condition will usually have a long and healthy life without any symptoms or complications from there disease.
 Now before anyone gets too upset or beings complaining about the simplicity of our definitions that we’re using here, it’s important to understand that we here at IBUSA aren’t medical experts of doctors.

 All we are…